Ceramics Care Guide

 Washing Items

-Items can be washed in a dishwasher if this is most convenient for you but please read this section carefully first.
+Handwashing is best.
+Items can be washed in a dishwasher but please read this section carefully first, and do so at your own risk.

 Usual care should be applied when washing items.
-If handwashing, try not to knock items against other things or the side of the sink, especially handles on mugs or jugs.
-If you do decide to use the dishwasher, when loading or unloading items, don't do what I tend to do and smack items against the edge of the machine or recklessly balance a mug precariously on a rack meant for plates.
-It isn't going to end well.
+If handwashing, try not to knock items against other things or the side of the sink.
+If you do decide to use the dishwasher, take extra care when loading or unloading items as not to knock it against the side or other items.

 If an item stains on the surface, like mugs used for coffee and tea, I recommend using a thin layer of bicarbonate of soda or baking powder and cover all marks (it will stick to the sides of mugs if you wet them first).
 Leave for a few minutes and then wipe with a damp cloth or sponge.